minetest/minetest/doc/lua_api.md

 ### Blend mode `blend`

 * `linear`: blends smoothly between each defined color point.
-* `constant`: each color starts at its defined point, and continues up to to the next point
+* `constant`: each color starts at its defined point, and continues up to the next point

 ### Color stops `color_stops`